T-Pau/Joyride/README.md

 For digital inputs, the button or direction is inverted when pressed.
 Analog inputs are displayed as numbers and by positioning a cursor.

+To test the keyboard, please use the companion program [Anykey](https://github.com/T-Pau/Anykey).

 ## Supported Devices